 Algorithmic Trading Capabilities: The Caspian trading system leverages computer software to follow a particularly defined set of mathematical instructions (an algorithm) to place multiple trades simultaneously.
 Algorithmic trading gives markets more liquidity and potential increased profitability for institutional investors.

 Compliance: Caspian’s automated compliance system is built directly into its servers to concurrently audit thousands of trades taking place instantaneously, with only 0.0005 seconds of latency.
-This system is built as a unique turnkey solution that won’t impact trading workflows or slow down any other parts of the system.
+This system is built as a unique turnkey solution aiming to avoid negative impact on trading workflows or slowing down any other parts of the system.

 As a rule, institutional investors face a number of unique challenges — and this is especially true in a relatively nascent market such as cryptocurrency, which raises questions of unreliable trade execution, lack of reporting, minimal compliance mechanisms, and (at times) insufficient security.
-Caspian’s platform design integrates its OEMS, and PMS solutions into a single system that facilitates compliance, reporting, and algorithmic trading capabilities.
+Caspian’s platform design integrates its OEMS and PMS solutions into a single system that facilitates compliance, reporting, and algorithmic trading capabilities.
 The project team’s expertise, attention to detail, and insatiable drive for improvement help make Caspian a leader in the blockchain space.
-You can read more on Caspian’s solutions — and what makes them integral to Caspian’s overall design — here.

 Cryptopedia does not guarantee the reliability of the Site content and shall not be held liable for any errors, omissions, or inaccuracies.
 The opinions and views expressed in any Cryptopedia article are solely those of the author(s) and do not reflect the opinions of Gemini or its management.
 The information provided on the Site is for informational purposes only, and it does not constitute an endorsement of any of the products and services discussed or investment, financial, or trading advice.
 A qualified professional should be consulted prior to making financial decisions.
 Please visit our Cryptopedia Site Policy to learn more.